1 What is Caching

 6.6 final thoughts

-ActiveRecord was a big help when writing this app.
+An ORM like ActiveRecord is a big help when writing a complex application.
 But it cannot find the best SQL Query for every situation and it cannot improve the database.
 As a developer you have to keep an eye on your ORM, and check now and again if the SQL queries that the ORM creates make sense and are efficient.
 You should

 - be aware of the QueryCache, know how to use it and how to break out of it